computation-structures/asim/EDX.md

 A typical graded ASim exercise includes

-* a template file for the student to modify with their implementation usually involving a procedure that returns a value, and
+* a template file for the student to edit, usually involving a procedure that returns a value, and

 * a test-jig file that calls the student procedure one or more times, saving the return value(s) for later verification.